 As the motto in our ads has always stated: “Same great products, same great staff, same great attitude.”

 With much needed and deeply appreciated help from so many family members and friends, the move went remarkably well.
-Additionally, we also want to recognize the McKell Bothers Moving Company.
+Additionally, we also want to recognize the McKell Brothers Hauling company.
 We were already familiar with their strong work ethic and professionalism, as we entrusted them to help with the move to our new home seven years ago.
 We are glad to report that the two days we hired them to help us move into our new store proved once again to be a wise decision.
 Trustworthy and conscientious, they unfailingly arrived at 9:00 in the morning, and with hardly a break in between, would not leave until 6:00 at night.
-We couldn’t recommend the McKell Bothers Moving Company any more highly.
+We couldn’t recommend the McKell Brothers Hauling company any more highly.
 They’re worth their weight in gold.

 And to you, our amazing staff and volunteers, we offer you our deepest thanks and gratitude — we could not have done it without you!

 Mitch Bonawitz, Zachary Phelps, Marty Martinson, Tom Jacobson, Dave Wunder,& Dennis Mullikin, Richard Turk,& Mark Mergerth, Tammie and Ken Mullikin, Mark and Joyce Brainard, Julie Jacobson, Kathy Bentz, Brad Cook, Mark Morse, Jack Daniels, Andy Nelson and sons, Joel Fulkerson, Shane Winden, and Ian Clark

 We’d also like to thank Karen Anderson and the supportive staff of the Billings Gazette, Shane Richards and Bill Gottwalls of US Bank, Tom Emerling for his assistance in purchasing the building, and Pat Endres at Central Products for his wonderful sign design.
 If we missed anyone, please accept our sincerest apologies!